tangram67/RMP/README.md

 1. **install_languages.sh** ...
 Installs the needed system languages (see also the documentation of your Linux distribution)
 2. **install_prerequsites.sh** ...
 Install all necessary libraries (the names or version might differ in your ditribution)
-3. **setup_folders <username>** ...
+3. **setup_folders.sh \<username\>** ...
 Setup the needed folders in your system and set the ownership for the given non-root user

-Install the webroot content from https://github.com/tangram67/RMP-Webroot to a local folder (e.g. in your home directory).
+Install the webroot content from https://github.com/tangram67/RMP-Webroot to a local folder, e.g. in the users home directory.
+This user must match the username parameter of the **"setup_folders.sh"** script.

 ## Compile static libraries